betafcc/unagi-front-test/README.md

 - ✅ Handle server-side errors, e.g. 4xx on submitting.

 All of the logic is contained in the [useCollection](./src/lib/useCollection.ts) hook, in redux (strict, elm-like) style.

+### 4. Show all the cards as a collection

+- ✅ Basic

+Bonus points (can be done in arbitrary order):
+- ✅ Add loading state in the UI.
+- ✅ Add empty state (endpoint returns an empty array).
+- ✅ Add simple client-side ordering by any criteria - DOB/Last name/First name etc.
+  with a UI control, e.g. Radio button.